internly-app/internly/README.md

 - **Like Reviews** - Upvote helpful reviews to surface the best content
 - **Save Companies** - Bookmark companies you're interested in
 - **Personal Profile** - Track your reviews and saved companies

-### ATS Resume Analyzer
-- **Job Match Score** - Compare your resume against a job description and get a clear match score
-- **Where Points Were Lost** - See what’s missing or weak, tied directly to scoring deductions
-- **Score Recovery Plan** - A prioritized, job-specific checklist to recover lost points
-- **Resume Quality Feedback** - JD-agnostic feedback on clarity, structure, and impact

 ---